 Thank you for your patience and support as we continue to work together and maintain our commitment to support students, faculty and staff.
-For detailed information on critical functions, remote work and other human resources issues, please consult the latest employee updates.
+For detailed information on critical functions, remote work and other human resources issues, please consult the latest updates here.

-As this situation is changing quickly, please check back regularly for updated content.
+As this situation continues to change, please check back regularly for updated content.

 I am feeling anxious and experiencing challenges related to the COVID-19 pandemic.
 Are there any resources available to help me?

 Feeling stress and uncertainty during this time is understandable.
 The university encourages employees feeling stress to avail of resources such as the Employee Assistance Program (EAP).
 The EAP by Shepell.fgi, is a comprehensive, confidential service available to Memorial employees, retirees and their immediate family members (provided they are also covered under the university's health plan) at no cost, 24 hours a day, seven days a week.

 Individuals with urgent mental health concerns should avail of one of the following community-based services:

 • 24-hour mental health crisis line: (709) 737-4668 (local) or 1-888-737-4668 (province-wide).

 • Mobile Crisis Response Team: 1-888-737-4668 St. John’s Region.

 • 24-hour Walk-in Psychiatric Assessment Unit at the Waterford Hospital Site on Waterford Bridge Road: (709) 777-3021 or (709) 777-3022.